taqu/ViewSafe/README.md

 # ViewSafe
-safetesor file's metadata and tensor information view by C#
+A viewer of safetesor file's metadata and tensor information.

+# Requirements
+ - .Net 8.0 runtime

+# License
+Distributed by MIT license.